 Importing backgrounds works much like importing any other kind of graphic into Stencyl.

-2) Inside the Background Editor, Click the dotted box to choose an image or drag and drop the image in.
+Inside the Background Editor, click the dotted box to choose an image or drag and drop the image in.

-3) Once you've done that, click the Attach to Scene button at top-right corner to attach this background to a Scene.
-That's it!
+- Once you've done that, click the Attach to Scene button at top-right corner to attach this background to a Scene.

-You may notice that you can import multiple frames into a background and edit each frame's individual duration.
+You may notice that you can import multiple frames into a background and edit each frame's individual duration, much like animations for an actor.
 Doing this will cause the background to animate.

 Some games call for a background that automatically scrolls, regardless of the player’s progression through a scene.
 Auto-scrolling can impart the sense of constant motion.

 This Stencyl game demonstrates auto-scrolling at its best.